Metric (band): Grow Up and Blow Away (2001–2002)

 Metric up to this time had been for the most part a studio band; live shows could not reproduce the synthesizer-centered and drum machine-driven sound of the recordings.
-After recruiting a drummer to allow a stronger, more engaging live presence, Metric performed in New York in early spring and late summer 2001.
+After recruiting a drummer to allow a stronger, more engaging live presence, Metric performed in New York in 2001.
 They handed out handmade CD-R copies of their unreleased music to fans at shows and by mail, and later gave away the music on the internet.

 In August 2001, the television commercial "Be Afraid", advertising Polaroid's I-Zone Pocket Fortune film, used music from the song "Grow Up and Blow Away", with the line "Why does it feel so good to die today?" changed to "Why does it feel so good to fly today?".

 In March 2002, Metric performed at Canadian Music Week.
 The band's performance was criticized in an article in University of Waterloo's newspaper Imprint, where the reviewer referred to the band's music as "derivative, pretentious, boring pap at its most mediocre".

 By the end of 2002, Metric had gained another bandmate: the bassist Joshua Winstead (a native of Texas), who was in town performing with long-time friend Scott-Key in the local music scene.